bet4a/d3wiki/SVG-Shapes.md

 If *interpolate* is specified, sets the interpolation mode to the specified string.
 If *interpolate* is not specified, returns the current interpolation mode.
 The following modes are supported:

 * linear - piecewise linear segments, as in a polyline.
+* linear-closed - close the linear segments to form a polygon.
 * step-before - alternate between vertical and horizontal segments, as in a step function.
 * step-after - alternate between horizontal and vertical segments, as in a step function.
 * basis - a [B-spline](http://en.wikipedia.org/wiki/B-spline), with control point duplication on the ends.